mdpatelcsecon/ZerOS/README.md

 Components
 -----------
-- Kernel Name: Catalyst
+- Kernel: Catalyst
   - Monolithic kernel with low-level though still specific device and register agnostic API
-- System Library Name: Valence
+- System Library: Valence
   - Thin wrapper library so that kernel syscalls can change without breaking userspace
+  - C and all other higher level language implementations must develop their own standard libraries
 - Init System: Entanglement
   - Single high performance program initially in assembly with raw syscalls but eventually in C using Valence
 - Shell: Eigen